-Results: In the past year seven graduate students attended national or regional meetings, and of these, five presented talks or posters.
-Two of the students utilized block grant funding that was provided to the department for graduate student support and activities, including travel to meetings.
+Results: In 2018-2019, the number of PPA graduate students presenting at national meetings increased from five to seven.
+These students utilized block grant funding that was provided to the department for graduate student support and activities, including travel to meetings.